ShadowfireAngel/Aelar-Wares/README.md

 # Known Issues
 - The Enumclaw Dagger provides only one charge of Call Lightning upon purchasing but will still provide two charges after resting.
-- The map pin that displays on the area map does not display the name of the store presently but is in the correct location.